CESNET/UltraGrid/doc/R12L-IDENTITY-HEVC.md

 - The hardware codec must support HEVC 4:4:4 10-bit surfaces.
 - OpenCL is currently linked into the libavcodec compression and decompression modules when those modules are enabled.
-- The encoder avoids the intermediate software surface and second upload when Intel OpenCL/VA-API surface sharing is available.
-DeckLink capture is still CPU-addressable memory and requires one upload to OpenCL, so this is a single-copy encoder path rather than end-to-end zero-copy.
+- The encoder avoids the intermediate software surface, GPU-to-CPU download, and second upload when Vulkan can import the VAAPI Y410 DMABUF.
+DeckLink capture is still CPU-addressable memory and must be copied once into host-visible Vulkan input memory, so this is a single-copy encoder path rather than end-to-end zero-copy.
+- If Vulkan, VAAPI DMABUF export, the packed 10-bit storage-image format, or the surface's DRM modifier is unavailable, the encoder falls back to the staged OpenCL conversion.
 - The receiver's QSV asynchronous depth is currently fixed at one for QSV decoders, favoring latency over general-purpose robustness.
 - `R12L` output has 12-bit packing but only 10 bits of source precision after